ia777n/BULLECER_BSIS3A/README.md

 To run the website locally using VSCode Live Server, follow these steps:

 1. **Clone the Repository**:
-    -To clone a repository, run the Git: Clone command in the Command Palette (Ctrl+Shift+P), or select the Clone Repository button in the Source Control view.
+    <p>To clone a repository, run the Git: Clone command in the Command Palette (Ctrl+Shift+P), or select the Clone Repository button in the Source Control view.</p>
-    -If you clone from GitHub, VS Code prompts you to authenticate with GitHub.
-Then, select a repository from the list to clone to your machine.
+    <p>If you clone from GitHub, VS Code prompts you to authenticate with GitHub.
+Then, select a repository from the list to clone to your machine.</p>
-    -For other Git providers, enter the repository URL, select Clone, and pick a folder on your local machine to clone the files into.
-VS Code opens the folder once the repository is cloned on your local machine.
+    <p>For other Git providers, enter the repository URL, select Clone, and pick a folder on your local machine to clone the files into.
+VS Code opens the folder once the repository is cloned on your local machine.</p>
 2. **Open in VSCode:**
     -Open Visual Studio Code (VSCode).
     -Go to File -> Open Folder, and select the folder where you cloned the repository.